ankitkesarwani/popular-movies-stage-1/README.md

 Instructions
 ------

-You need to generate your personal themoviedb.org API Key here: https://www.themoviedb.org/documentation/api In your gradle.properties file, put your generated API Key like this: MyTheMovieDbMapApiKey="my_generated_apy_key_value"
+You need to create a free account on themoviedb.org and generate your personal API key.
+More info [HERE](https://www.themoviedb.org/documentation/api).

+In your gradle.properties file, put your generated API Key like this: `MyTheMovieDbMapApiKey="my_generated_apy_key_value"`